 The beautiful Boissart mandore, part 3 of 3: Creating a new mandore inspired by the ‘Boissart’ design

 mandore00It is difficult to describe the joy of a private viewing of the beautiful and tiny mandore in the Victoria & Albert Museum.
-The instrument, repaired in 1640 by the mysterious Monsieur Boissart and probably dated to c.
-1570, is exquisite.
+The instrument, repaired in 1640 by the mysterious Monsieur Boissart and made c.
+1580–90, is exquisite.
 You can view photographs and read my observations about it in the second of these three articles.
-The first article traces the history and pre-history of the mandore, with its origins in the lute and gittern familes.
+The first article traces the history and of the mandore, with its origins in the lute and gittern familes.
 This, the third and final article, is a record of the design and making of a new mandore based on, but not a replica of, the V&A’s instrument.
 The affable and ever-accommodating maker was Paul Baker; the delighted and very lucky player is Ian Pittaway, the author of this piece.
 This was to be a new journey for us both: me never having played a mandore, Paul never having made one.
 The article includes a video of the completed mandore playing 3 pieces from the John Skene mandore book of 1625-1635, accompanied by photographs of its construction.

 Read more